 Something had to be done to combat conservatives' theft of America.
 Newt Gingrich appointing a known Nazi sympathizer as U.S. House historian was the sort of caper that underscored just how dangerous and evil conservatism is.
 I founded New America - something I had originally proposed a couple years back to protest a right-wing confrontation at a grocery store.
 We viewed New America as a breakaway democratic republic distinct from the United States.
 The point of New America is to combine the resources of America's silent majority - those who oppose the ravages of conservatism - and isolate conservatives until they no longer wield significant power.
 This micronation even controlled some sovereign territory in a 2-mile radius around Highland Heights.
 (Even in one of the most right-wing counties in the U.S. at the height of the Contract With America, conservatives were in the minority among the general public.
 Polls showed that fewer than 25% of folks in Kentucky and nationwide labeled themselves as conservative.)

-When you lose your right to self-determination - ya lose!
+When you lose all political rights as I did - ya lose!
 I was skipped in the notoriously inaccurate 2000 census, yet New America has been denied official recognition as a sovereign nation since its inception - so in other words, according to the U.S. government we exist only when it suits their purposes.
 Nonetheless, New America helps put into perspective our role in international affairs and allows us to award our own licenses and professional certifications.
 I practiced law for New America - volunteering my law expertise for personal friends whose legal needs were enriched by my warm, honest, caring, down-home advice.

 1997

 Just when we thought things couldn't get worse, in 1997 it became unbearable.
 University officials admitted my expulsion was improper and void - but by that time I could not afford to go back to school.
-One rare bright spot was that I decided I am an atheist, and a rebellion against organized religion got under way.
+One rare bright spot was that a rebellion against organized religion got under way.
 Another was The Last Word being credited with defeating the Boone County Schools' plan to switch to a year-round calendar.
 (Year-round school is one of those things where the more it fails, the louder its right-wing cultists scream to extol its alleged greatness.)
 Still another rare positive event was my founding of pirate radio station Tantrum 95.7.
-But life was disrupted mammothly in November 1997 - and it was all because of conservative incompetence.
+But life was disrupted mammothly in November 1997 - and it was all because of local government incompetence.

 This is yet another entry to a long litany of the many failures of capitalism.
 I could tire you with a document the size of an Encyclopaedia Britannica set describing all the ways America declined around that time.
 Since the 104th Reich, America's cultural tone has been set by self-centered yuppies, raw racists, corporate stuffed shirts, and religious extremists who live so comfortably (at the expense of the working poor) that they have to invent crap to stew over.